-- We have extended our split dining program to ensure that everyone is seated 1.5 metres from people that they are not travelling with.
+- We have extended our split dining program to ensure that everyone more spread out from people that they are not travelling with.
 Everyone will be on the terrace at some stage, but some will dine upstairs with the sharks and others downstairs in the cave.

 Changed arrangements to reduce the likelihood of a virus being spread include: